thebigmunch/google-music/docs/index.rst

 	$ pip install google-music

-Create a mobile or music manager client using the :ref:`api`.
+Create a mobile or music manager client using the high-level API.

 .. code-block:: python